wearehackerware/wearehackerware/README.md

 - 👋 Hi, I’m @wearehackerware
-- 👀 I’m interested in software application,script creatio and ethical hacking
+- 👀 I’m interested in software application,script creation and ethical hacking
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning cyber security
-- 💞️ I’m looking to collaborate on software development and pentesting
+- 💞️ I’m looking to collaborate on bug bounty and pentesting
 - 📫 How to reach me wearehackerware@git.com  or scottkaluku@gmail.com

 <!---